Chase College Checking

 It’s never too early to start down a fiscally responsible path.
 Even high school students can get in on the action.
 Students aged 13 to 17 are eligible for Chase High School Checking, a similar product designed with adolescents in mind.

 If you’re on a college track following high school graduation, it’s easy to switch to Chase College Checking when you’re ready.
-If you’re headed straight into the workforce, just wait until your 19th birthday and your Chase High School Checking account will automatically morph into Chase Total Checking.
+If you’re headed straight into the workforce, just wait until your 19th birthday and your Chase High School Checking account will automatically morph into a Chase checking account for adults.
 Either way, you’ll have a leg up on your less fiscally savvy peers.

 Are you in the market for a college checking account?